Let’s face it! We want to know our options. Because electrician career paths diverge in many directions, you’ll end up with a stack of choices.

 Follow this thread on reddit to dip into the business experiences of several electrical contractors.

-5 Tips to to Get A Job Promotion
+5 Tips to Get a Job Promotion

 Check out these quick reminders of the character and grit it takes to get a job promotion and advance – in any career really.